SWE-UniStuttgart/evoTurb/README.md

 The evoTurb has been developed in `Matlab 2019b` and `Python 3.7`.

-The TurbSim executable and the input file `TurbSimInputFileTemplate.inp` are included in the folder `TurbSim`.
+The TurbSim executable and the input file `TurbSimInputFileTemplate.inp` are included in the folder `evoTurb\3D wind field generator\TurbSim`.
 The TurbSim source code can be found in: https://github.com/OpenFAST/openfast/tree/main/vs-build/TurbSim

-The MTG executable, dll file, and the batch file `run.bat` are included in the folder `MannTurb`.
+The MTG executable, dll file, and the batch file `run.bat` are included in the folder `evoTurb\3D wind field generator\MannTurb`.
 The Mann turbulence generator is accessible from: https://www.hawc2.dk/download/pre-processing-tools

 To use evoTurb, please follow the following steps: